Captom4/FizzBuzz/README.md

 # How to exit the FizzBuzz program

-1. type quit into the terminal to exit the FizzBuzz program or use Ctrl d.
+1. Type quit into the terminal to exit the FizzBuzz program or use Ctrl d.